ssapgosu12/mapcopier/README.md

 # mapcopier
-copies map's audio, timing, etc and makes a new map.
+copies map's audio, metadata, timing, etc and makes a new map.

 press f5 then enter in osu editor mode when map is copied.